brentgroves/repsys/research/m_z/virtualization/iaas/microcloud_lxd_cluster/install/avilla/try3/try3.md

   [ ]  | 10.188.220.201 | eno1220  |
   [ ]  | 10.187.220.201 | eno11220 |
        +----------------+----------+

+ Using address "10.188.50.201" for MicroCloud

+Gathering system information ...
+Would you like to set up local storage? (yes/no) [default=yes]:

 Select exactly one disk from each cluster member:
 Space to select; enter to confirm; type to filter results.